ingadhoc/account-financial-tools/account_debt_report/README.rst

 Each item is compared against the currency of its own company, so the filter stays exact when the report spans several companies with different currencies.

-**Companies reconciling on their own currency are left out of the filter**, and keep the behaviour they had before it existed: their items always come through and the checks only pick columns.
+**Companies reconciling on their own currency are left out of the company currency filter**, and keep the behaviour they had before it existed: every item comes through and the check only picks columns.
 Those companies book the exchange difference of a foreign document as a separate debit note in the company currency, so filtering would leave that note in without the document it adjusts and the balance would come out wrong.
+The secondary currency view is not exempt: it always excludes company currency items, which would otherwise be added into a total meant to be in one foreign currency.
 The setting lives in ``account_ux``; without that module installed nothing is left out.

+When the report is printed from a date, the secondary currency balance column normally starts off the initial balance, so it states the debt in foreign currency as of each row instead of only the movement of the requested period. **For a company reconciling on its own currency that carry over is dropped**: there a foreign document is cancelled with a payment in the company currency, which carries no amount in the foreign one, so the accumulated figure would only add documents and never subtract what was collected — growing month after month on an account that is already settled.
+Those reports state the movement of the period, and the initial row states what it starts from in the balance column, leaving the amount one empty: that row stands for no document.

 When a partner carries debt in more than one foreign currency, the secondary currency columns add those amounts together, since the report has a single column pair for them.